IamNaN/imagedrop/README.md

     *= require imagedrop
     *= require imagedrop_sample // optional

-`imagedrop_sample.css.scss` is a good looking example, but it's just there to give you an idea of how you might style the ImageDrop.
+`imagedrop_sample.scss` is a good looking example, but it's just there to give you an idea of how you might style the ImageDrop.
 I guess you could call this the theme file_field.

 ## Usage